Updated on: December 1, 2022

 4. TotalAV Total Security — Best Internet Security for Beginners

 TotalAV’s VPN is quite good, performing much better than many standalone VPNs.
-It compares favorably with Norton’s VPN as well, including many features that Norton lacks such as a strict no-logs policy, IP leak protection, torrenting support, and the rare ability among antivirus-bundled VPNs to access all major streaming sites including Netflix, Amazon Prime, Disney+ and more.
+It compares favorably with Norton’s VPN as well, including many features that Norton lacks such as a strict no-logs policy, torrenting support on all servers, and the rare ability among antivirus-bundled VPNs to access all major streaming sites including Netflix, Amazon Prime, Disney+ and more.

 The system tune-up tools are excellent.
 Whereas Bitdefender’s system tune-up tools are little more than a junk file remover, TotalAV’s include extra tools like a startup manager (lets you decide what apps you want to run automatically when your computer starts) and an application uninstaller (a much more thorough uninstaller compared to the built-in uninstaller on Windows and Mac, which also lets you uninstall multiple applications at once).